 Tourette’s syndrome (TS) is a neurological disorder that may cause sudden, unwanted, and uncontrolled rapid and repeated movements or vocal sounds called tics.
 Obsessive-compulsive disorder (OCD) is a highly prevalent disorder that causes serious disability, so there is an urgent need for novel therapeutic approaches.

-A randomized control trial study included mice that displayed excessive grooming and anxiety, similar to human OCD behaviors, and head-body twitches similar to tics suffered by patients with Tourette’s Syndrome.
+A randomized control trial study included biological models that displayed excessive grooming and anxiety, similar to human OCD behaviors, and head-body twitches similar to tics suffered by patients with Tourette’s Syndrome.
 They were randomly given either a single injection of psilocybin, a psychedelic mushroom extract, or a placebo.
-Observers, unaware of which treatment each mouse received, evaluated the effects at several points over a three-week period.
+Observers, unaware of which treatment each biological model received, evaluated the effects at several points over a three-week period.

 While equivalent to psilocybin in overall effect on self-grooming, psychedelic mushroom extract showed superior effects in alleviating head-body twitches and anxiety.
 Head-body twitches and anxiety all showed a significant improvement over 21 days.
-The positive effects from a single treatment lasted up to seven weeks in some mice.
+The positive effects from a single treatment lasted up to seven weeks in some biological models.

 “Understanding that over 40% of OCD patients don’t find relief with current treatments, our findings are crucial as they suggest a new way to help these individuals,” said Prof. Bernard Lerer, M.D. from the Department of Psychiatry at the Hadassah Hebrew University Medical Center.
 “The effects observed on tic-like head body twitches raise the previously unreported possibility that psilocybin may be effect in patients with Tourette’s Syndrome.”